A neural network approach to learning solutions of a class of elliptic variational inequalities: Neural network approach

-then it is not difficult to see that $\hatG_\gamma(u) = 0.$ That is, solutions of the above VI solve the discrete problem \eqref{eq:disc_ansatz}. \end{remark} \begin{remark}[Exact satisfaction of the constraints] In some circumstances it is possible to choose $\cXs$ and $\cXt$ such that both are subsets of $K$.
-This is in a sense the ideal setting as all elements are feasible and therefore there is no need to expend effort in trying to meet the constraints.
-Furthermore the error analysis of \cref{sec:error_analysis} is greatly simplified in this setting.
+\begin{remark}[Exact satisfaction of the constraints] In certain situations, it is possible to choose $\cXs$ and $\cXt$ such that both are subsets of $K$.
+This may be regarded as an ideal setting, since all elements are feasible and no additional effort is required to enforce the constraints.
+Moreover, the error analysis presented in \S \ref{sec:error_analysis} simplifies considerably in this case.

-A common scenario where $\cXs, \cXt \subset K$ can be achieved with ease is when the VI has the homogeneous boundary condition $h \equiv 0$ (a typical setting in the literature) and when, with only a small loss of generality\footnote{If the obstacle $\psi$ belongs to $H^1_0(\Omega)$ then one can always transform the VI to a VI with zero obstacle by $u \mapsto u-\psi$; this essentially moves the obstacle into the source term.}, the obstacle is also zero.
+A common scenario where $\cXs, \cXt \subset K$ can be easily achieved is when the VI has the homogeneous boundary condition $h \equiv 0$ (a typical setting in literature) and when, with only a small loss of generality\footnote{If the obstacle $\psi$ belongs to $H^1_0(\Omega)$ then one can always transform the VI to a VI with zero obstacle by $u \mapsto u-\psi$; this essentially moves the obstacle into the source term.}, the obstacle is also zero.
 Then we can solve